 - Let a Board member know you want to become an official member

-- Sign the membership book
+- Sign the membership book (or submit this form)

 - Complete a financial pledge form

 - Complete a time and talent pledge form